NICHD-BSPC/intro-rnaseq-hpc/lessons/04b_data_organization.md

 >
 > Another aspect of staying organized is making sure that all the directories and filenames for an analysis are as consistent as possible.
 > You want to avoid names like `alignment1.bam`, and rather have names like `20170823_kd_rep1_gmap-1.4.bam` which provide a basic level of information about the file.
-> [This link](https://datamanagement.hms.harvard.edu/file-naming-conventions) and [this slideshow](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf) have some good guidelines for file naming dos and don'ts.
+> [This link](https://datamanagement.hms.harvard.edu/file-naming-conventions) and [this slideshow](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf) provided by Harvard HPC have some good guidelines for file naming dos and don'ts.

 ### Documentation: Worklog and README files